 Depending on how often you meet with them (hopefully in a like-instrument class), try to begin playing on the mallet instruments within the first month of classes.
-Waiting much longer increases your chances of meeting up with some "I only play snare" attitudes.
-Once you get started try to give the snare drum and keyboards equal time during the first semester.
+Waiting much longer increases your chances of meeting up with outreach program.